 All Division III leaves require special approval.
 Division III students must meet the college requirement of two terms of enrollment in Division III and must plan their leaves accordingly.
 Occasionally, a Division III student may plan a leave in the middle of two enrolled semesters.
-Consultation with the Division III counselor In CASA must take place well in advance of college deadlines in order to plan appropriately.
+Consultation with the Division III counselor in CASA must take place well in advance of college deadlines in order to plan appropriately.
 Students planning to go on leave in Division III must file a leave application with a preliminary Division III plan.
-See Division III leave policy in the section on Division III.

-Division III Funding
+Division (II Funding

-Students who receive financial aid and who have already expended the funds included in their aid package may apply to the financial aid office for additional funds.
-Students should not expect the college to meet the expenses of costly Division III projects.
+Students who receive financial aid and have already expended the funds included in their aid package may apply to the financial aid office for additional funds.
+Students should not expect the College to meet the expenses of costly Division III projects.
 Several college programs also offer partial funding for Division III.
 Information about applying for these funds is available in the Division III Guide for Students, available on the CASA website.